devolfer/soma/README.md

 int amount = pentatonicSemitones[UnityEngine.Random.Range(0, pentatonicSemitones.Length)];
 for (int i = 0; i < amount; i++) pitch *= 1.059463f;

-// Plays via SoundProperties with clip, volume & pitch SoundManager.Instance.Play(new SoundProperties(audioClip) { Volume = volume, Pitch = pitch });
+// Plays via SomaProperties with clip, volume & pitch Soma.Play(new SomaProperties(audioClip) { Volume = volume, Pitch = pitch });

-// *** Passing new SoundProperties like above is just for demonstration.
+// *** Passing new SomaProperties like above is just for demonstration.
 // When possible those should be cached & reused! ***
 ```